0xPBIT/maiar-ai/apps/website/docs/01-building-plugins/01-philosophy.md

 // Plugins can be combined to create complex behaviors const runtime = createRuntime({
   plugins: [
-    new ExpressPlugin(), // Handle HTTP
+    new XPlugin(), // Handle X communication
-    new AuthPlugin(), // Add authentication
+    new SolanaPlugin(), // Handle Solana transactions
-    new WeatherPlugin(), // Provide weather data
+    new WeatherPlugin() // Provide weather data
-    new ResponsePlugin() // Format responses
   ]
 });
 ```